corememltd/cloud-managed-dns/README.md

 **N.B.** `DOMAINS` is a list of the domains comma separated you added to `setup.hcl` and `NSS` is the list of all the IPs returned comma separated for the Azure hosted DNS proxies

-The configuration installed will serve stale records for up to 24 hours (`/etc/unbound/unbound.conf.d/stale.conf`) incase there is a problem with reaching the upstream Azure hosted proxies.
+The configuration installed will serve stale records for up to 24 hours (`/etc/unbound/unbound.conf.d/stale.conf`) in case there is a problem with reaching the upstream Azure hosted proxies.

 # Usage and Testing